Neon Hitch: 2013–present: Anarchy, Reincarnation, EP releases and new album

 On 20 October 2016, Neon featured on the Nytrix track "When Will I See You Again" and appeared in the music video released the same day.
 A week later on 27 October, another feature was released called "No Warning" by Jason Parris and My Buddy Mike.
 That Drop called the track "a vocal-driven future bass tune that combines emotion and smoothness into one."
 In 2017 Hitch released "I Know you wannit."
 A year later in 2018 Hitch released two singles "problem" and "wall st".
 Hitch announced on January 25 that her second studio album would be titled "Reincarnation" and would be released 5 days later on January 30.

 On 5 March 5 2021, Neon Hitch was featured on the tech-house single "Una Locura" by electronic dance music producer's BADDIES ONLY and Pvssycat.
 The single was licensed by UFO Recordz and published by UFO Network Publishing.

 Later in 2021, Neon Hitch released a ten track mixtape, called "Free Style".

 On 15 September 2022, she released an extended play (EP), Light Touch, consisting of five new songs.
 In the EP, it's featured the previous, LGBTQAI+ Song "Colors", previously It was an stand alone, single.

-On 2 February, 2024, she released a song composition track, "I'll Be Damned" it influences the rich subtone of earthy, realism, with groovy brass and basses, an interesting urban feels with in nice drum beats, a contmeporatoius jungle theme, It will be for her upcoming new album soon.
+On 2 February, 2024, she released a song composition track, "I'll Be Damned".

-On 27 February 2024, she released another song, needed for her newer sound, a Latin microburst mixing, with pulsating sound and harmonies, an infused song with melodies, called "Take It Slow" for the upcoming 3rd album, it incorporated sounds of any origin to profess the significance.
+On 27 February 2024, she released another song, a Latin microburst mixing, called "Take It Slow" for the upcoming 3rd album.

 Personal life

 Hitch is part of the LGBT community and once shared a flat with the late Amy Winehouse.
-She gave birth to her daughter, Freedom, in March 2021.
+She gave birth to her daughter in March of 2021.